The 6 trends driving eSignature adoption in Insurance

 Easier Deployment and Integration

 Historically, one of the major barriers to corporate adoption of new technologies has been fear of the new and unknown.
 In many cases, conservative company leaders would echo the same refrain: “If it isn’t broke, don’t fix it.”
-They would emphasize the potential difficulties in deploying a new technological solution, such as time required to work out software glitches, or perceived resistance on the part of employees.
-This cautious mindset, while not without merits, certainly led many organizations to “swim against the stream of progress.”
+They would emphasize the potential difficulties in deploying a new technological solution, such as the time required to work out software glitches or perceived resistance on employees.
+While not without merits, this cautious mindset certainly led many organizations to “swim against the stream of progress.”

 Increased Focus on Remote Servicing Capabilities

-As of this writing, the COVID-19 pandemic has forced much of the global workforce to shelter in place, and perhaps perform remote work from home.
-However, even before the emergence of the coronavirus crisis many companies were giving more attention to implementing robust remote service capabilities as an integral part of their business plan.
+As of this writing, the COVID-19 pandemic has forced much of the global workforce to shelter in place and perhaps perform remote work from home.
+However, even before the emergence of the COVID-19 crisis, many companies were giving more attention to implementing robust remote service capabilities as an integral part of their business plan.

 Enactment of eSignature-Friendly Regulations

 Over the past several years, one significant challenge to widespread eSignature adoption has been the lack of clarity and consistency from regulatory bodies in relation to the correct protocols in using this technology.
-However, federal and state legislatures have continued to refine their definition of a valid eSignature, and in some cases have even expanded eSignature regulations to account for less common but equally legitimate use cases.
+However, federal and state legislatures have continued to refine their definition of a valid eSignature.
+In some cases, they have even expanded eSignature regulations to account for less common but equally legitimate use cases.

 For example, on May 21, 2019, the Consumer Financial Protection Bureau (CFPB) published its proposed amendment to Regulation F of the Fair Debt Collection Practices Act.
 In the proposed rule change, the CFPB allowed debt collection companies to choose between one of two options in electronically delivering notices to consumers that previously required written documentation: